-The College of Law is home to 13 centers and institutes that emphasize collaborative learning among students and faculty in advancing the law and serving justice.
-These specialized academic units focus on issues including child and family law, health law, intellectual property law, international aviation law and public interest law.
-Find a complete list of centers here
+The College of Law also is home to eight centers and institutes that emphasize collaborative learning among students and faculty in advancing the law, serving justice and preparing students to participate in these areas.
+These centers and institutes are an integral part of our programs of excellence, which focus on fields such as health law, intellectual property law, family law, public interest law and public service.
+Find a complete list of centers and institutes here.

-• In keeping with its commitment to provide students and faculty with enriching educational and cultural experiences, the College of Law has exchange programs in Austria, Ireland and Spain.
+• In keeping with its commitment to provide students and faculty with enriching educational and cultural experiences, the College of Law has study abroad and international exchange programs in Argentina, Costa Rica, Cuba, Germany, Spain and Vienna.

 • Since 1992 the College of Law has been a member of the Order of the Coif, the nation's law school honorary society.
 Coif membership is nationally recognized as a mark of excellence in legal studies.

-• The Princeton Review named the College of Law as one of the best 167 law schools in the United States in its 2012 survey of law schools that are accredited by the American Bar Association.
-Students surveyed praised the faculty for teaching effectiveness and the school for its strong feeling of community.
+• The Princeton Review named the College of Law as one of the best 169 law schools in the United States in its 2018 survey of law schools that are accredited by the American Bar Association.

-• The Juris Doctorate (JD) program offers 12 certificate programs and seven concentrations in business law, child and family law, criminal law, health law, intellectual property law and information technology, international and comparative law, public interest law and taxation.
+• The JD program offers eleven certificate programs and eight concentrations in business law, criminal law, family law, health law, intellectual property law and information technology, international and comparative law, public interest law and taxation.

 • The Master of Laws program (LLM) offers specialized training in health law, intellectual property, international law and taxation.